Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Bayesian inference

 \subsection{Detector selection effects}

 As our detectors are not perfect, the observed population can significantly differ from the original population, resulting in selection effects on the observed distribution.
 One way to quantify the response of the interferometer to an incoming GW signal is to compute the quantity $p_{\text{det}}(\theta)$, which represents the probability that a source with parameter $\theta$ is detected assuming one detector configuration \citep{finn1992,dominik2015}.
-By making use of this quantity, we can filter our original catalogue following the method used in \cite{bouffanais2019} and briefly summarised here.
+By making use of this quantity, we can filter our original catalogue following the method used in \cite{bouffanais2019} and briefly summarized here.

 For a given merging compact object signal, we can compute the value of its optimal signal to noise ratio (SNR), $\rho_{\text{opt}}$, corresponding to the case where the source is optimally oriented and located in the sky.
-All the uncertainties on the unknown position and orientation of the source can then be encoded in a parameter $\omega$, such that $\rho = \omega \times \rho_{\text{opt}}$ where $\rho$ is the actual SNR of the source and $\omega \in [0,1]$.
+All the uncertainties on the unknown position and orientation of the source can then be encoded in a parameter $\omega$, such that $\rho = \omega \,{} \rho_{\text{opt}}$ where $\rho$ is the actual SNR of the source and $\omega \in [0,1]$.
 The detection probability can then be expressed as a function of $\omega$ as,

 where $F_{\omega}$ is the cumulative function of $\omega$ and $\rho_{\text{thr}}$ is a SNR threshold for which the value $\rho_{\text{thr}} = 8$ has been shown to be a good approximation of more complex analysis of detector network \citep{abadie2010,abbott2016rate,wysocki2018}.
-We use the python package \textit{gwdet} \citep{gwdet_refs} to compute an approximation of $F_{\omega}$ as a function of $\omega$.
+We use the fit provided by \cite{berti_refs} to compute an approximation of $F_{\omega}$ as a function of $\omega$.

 The optimal SNR can be expressed as,